Niu Technologies (NIU) Reveals an Earnings Mystery

 Piper Sandler gave a rating of “Overweight” to NIU, setting the target price at $24 in the report published on June 19th of the current year.

-Volatility was left at 9.26%, however, over the last 30 days, the volatility rate increased by 8.34%, as shares surge +12.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +62.45% upper at present.
+Volatility was left at 9.59%, however, over the last 30 days, the volatility rate increased by 8.92%, as shares sank -11.47% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +51.81% upper at present.

 Stock Fundamentals for NIU